cits3007/cits3007.github.io/assets/lectures/lect08--crypto.md

 - In other words, applicable to any situation where we want to make sure a given message can be read by only the sender and receiver

+Cryptanalysis: attempting to find weaknesses in cryptographic routines.

+- Why do we need it?
+- Because currently, the only way we have knowing whether a new cryptographic techniques "works" is by trying to break it and failing.

 ### Cryptography